 I got the pork plate with slaw and macaroni and cheese.
 I thought about getting the fried okra (and about getting bag of Golden Flake potato chips), but I’m on a diet.
 Besides, the okra was fried in flour rather than corn meal.

-That said, Bob Sykes is a great place, and well worth a stop if you get even a little hungry around Bessemer.
+Bob Sykes is a great place, and well worth a stop if you get even a little hungry around Bessemer.
 Ask for the sauce on the side.

 And while you’re at it, click “follow” on our front page to receive blog posts in your email box.
 Or bookmark us and check in from time to time.
 If you’re planning a trip, you can “Search” the name of the city, state, or country for good restaurants (in Europe, usually close to sites, like the Louvre or the Van Gogh Museum, that you’ll want to visit in any event).
 Comments, questions, and suggestions of places to eat or stories to cover are very welcome.
 And check out our Instagram page, johntannerbbq.